Leptofoenus

-Leptofoenus is a genus of wasp in the family Pteromalidae, the type genus subfamily Leptofoeninae found in South America, Central America, and southern North America.
+Leptofoenus is a genus of wasp in the family Pelecinellidae found in South America, Central America, and southern North America.
 The genus contains five living species and one extinct species known from early Miocene Burdigalian stage Dominican amber deposits on the island of Hispaniola.
-With body sizes ranging from 11–27 mm Leptofoenus species are larger than nearly all other species in Pteromalidae.
+With body sizes ranging from 11–27 mm Leptofoenus species are larger than nearly all other species in Chalcidoidea.
 The genus bears a notable resemblance to the wasp families Pelecinidae, Gasteruptiidae, and Stephanidae.

 Species

 All six known species are restricted to the western Hemisphere, most being found in South America and only one reaching North America.